Pioglitazone and Metformin

 Dosage adjustment with strong CYP2C8 inhibitors (eg, gemfibrozil): Maximum recommended dose: Pioglitazone 15 mg and metformin 850 mg daily (immediate release) or pioglitazone 15 mg/metformin 1,000 mg daily (extended release).

 Immediate-release or extended-release tablet: Refer to adult dosing.
-The initial and maintenance dosing should be conservative, due to the potential for decreased renal function (monitor).
-Generally, elderly patients should not be titrated to the maximum; do not use in patients ≥80 years of age unless normal renal function has been established.
+The initial and maintenance dosing of metformin should be conservative, due to the potential for decreased renal function (monitor).

 Dosing: Renal Impairment